 Figure 2: Sense HAT

-The Sense HAT comes with an 8×8 LED Matrix, five-button joystick and the following sensors: gyroscope, accelerometer, magnetometer, temperature, barometric pressure and humidity.
+The Sense HAT is a board that connects to the Raspberry Pi.
+It comes with an 8×8 LED Matrix, five-button joystick and the following sensors: gyroscope, accelerometer, magnetometer, temperature, barometric pressure and humidity.

 What exactly does the Sense HAT Sensor Measure?

 The Sense HAT sensors enable users to measure orientation via an 3D accelerometer, 3D gyroscope and 3D magnetometer combined into one chip LSM9DS1.
 The Sense HAT also functions to measure air pressure and temperature via barometric pressure and temperature combined into the LPS25H chip.
 The HAT can monitor the percentage of humidity in correlation with temperature in the air via humidity and temperature sensor HTS221.
 All three of the these sensors are I2C.

 How does the Sense HAT Sensor Transfer Data to the Raspberry Pi?

 The Sense HAT sensor uses I2C, a communication protocol, to transfer data to the Raspberry Pi and other devices.
 I2C requires two shared lines: serial clock signal (SCL) and bidirectional data transfers (SDA).
 Every I2C device uses a 7-bit address, which allows for more than 120 devices sharing the bus, and freely communicate with them one at a time on as-needed basis.